benjaminbenais/famoco-technical-test/README.md

 ### Currency page

-This page display more information about a specific coin and a table containing all the exchanges where the coin can be bought.
+This page displays more information about a specific coin and a table containing all the exchanges where the coin can be bought.

 ## Project setup